luanccp/luanccp/README.md

 ### Hey you!
-I'm Luan 👋 It's very nice have you here.
+I'm Luan 👋 It's very nice to have you here.

-## I'm a developer, problem solver, food and travel lover.
+## I'm a software engineer, problem solver, food and travel lover.
-- 🔭 I’m currently working remotely at [actio][actio-website]!
-- 📡️ I’m currently learning everything related to the React enviroment
+- 📡️ I’m currently learning everything related to the **React-native** environment
-- ⚡ I’m looking to collaborate with other developers and challenging react projects.
+- ⚡ I want to collaborate with other developers and challenging react projects.
 - 🤣 Fun fact: I already had a rock band playing guitar, but I love to play drums.

 ### 📪️ Connect with me: